ajahne/essential-manager-meetings/README.md

 # Essential Manager Meetings
-The essential meetings to have with your team as a manager
+The essential meetings to have with your team as a manager.

 ## The Meetings
 - One-on-ones